 You may also wish to consider banking at a credit union – a financial institution owned by its users.
 Credit unions offer a full range of financial products and services, and the opportunity to have a voice in how your financial institution is run.
 Credit unions tend to be committed to the community.

-Some banks and credit unions offer financial products specifically for new Canadians in order to help with access to products and services typically only available to people with Canadian credit history.
+Some banks and credit unions offer financial products and services usually only available to people with Canadian credit history.
 For more information, please visit the websites or branches of local banks and credit unions.

 If you use the ATM or ABM of another bank, you will have to pay a fee.
 The fee is higher when you use a privately-owned ATM.
 These private machines are found in corner stores, restaurants and other places.
 It is cheaper to use the machines owned by your bank or credit union.

 If possible, do not cancel your credit cards before you come to Canada.
 You might need them until you get a new credit card from a local bank.
 Please consult the Credit Card Selector Tool to find out which card is best for you.
 To obtain a credit card, you are required to provide personal information.

 As a new Canadian, it may be difficult to obtain a credit card because you do not have a credit history in Canada.
 Settlement.org provides information on how to establish a Canadian credit history.
 For information on credit checks and your credit rating, please see this guide from the Canada Mortgage and Housing Corporation (CMHC).